Inklingo

 Verb FormA1Informal/Neutral

-Use 'viviendo' when you want to emphasize the act or state of living or residing in a particular place, often temporarily.
+Use 'viviendo' when referring to the act of living or residing in a place, often temporarily, and when the focus is on the process of dwelling rather than the structure itself.

 A smiling child standing on the porch of a small, brightly colored house, suggesting residence and the action of living there.